Charles Regan, Principal

 "The Riverhead Drill Team proved that they can compete with anyone," noted Naval Science Instructor Lt.
 Col. Peter McCarthy, "by finishing in the top three in 4 of 6 main events."

-Company Senior Chief Nicholas Deschamps has beenaccepted into the Merchant Marine Academy.
+Nicholas Deschamps is attending the Merchant Marine Academy.
 The

-MMA is one of the five federal academies and required a nomination from Congressman Bishop.
+MMA is one of the five federal academies and requires a nomination from Congressman Bishop.
 As one of the academies,

 all tuition, room and board, etc. is covered. >More